 FAQ #10 - What is the Education Studies major?

 In 2022, the faculty approved an Education Studies major and minor.
-The minor may pair well with other majors to provided knowledge on Educational topics.
+The minor may pair well with other majors to provide knowledge on Educational topics.
 The major would be available for students who do not meet all the criteria to attain admission to the EPP but this major would give them a good background to achieve teacher licensing outside of Hanover College.

 More general information is available on the RESOURCES & DOCUMENTS tab above.